Vietnam.vn - Nền tảng quảng bá Việt Nam

-(NLDO) - Looking towards the extreme binary star system Wolf-Rayet 140, NASA telescope has captured something that can explain the origin of life on Earth.
+(NLDO) - Looking towards the extreme binary star system Wolf-Rayet 140, NASA telescope has captured something that could explain the origin of life on Earth.

 Astronomers have long been trying to track how carbon—the building block of life—is distributed throughout the universe, and now the James Webb Space Telescope, developed and operated by the agency, has made a breakthrough, according to NASA.

-The discovery comes from the Wolf-Rayet 140 binary star system, which consists of two extreme Wolf-Rayet type stars, which are up to 10 times more massive than the Sun and can be as hot as 20,000-30,000 degrees Celsius.
+The discovery comes from the Wolf-Rayet 140 binary star system, which consists of two stars of the extreme Wolf-Rayet type, which are up to 10 times more massive than the Sun and can be as hot as 20,000-30,000 degrees Celsius.

 The "deadly" star pair Wolf-Rayet 140 and its carbon-rich dust layers, which are considered the seeds of life - Photo: NASA/ES/CSA